jgalvalisi/airflow/ETL-Process/readme.md

 We will use Docker as the base tool to accomplish our ETL process through Docker images.

 - The first thing we’ll need is the docker-compose.yaml file taken from the official GitHub repo.
--  SSSS
--  SSSS
--
+-  After that, connect the other services with this docker-compose.
+-  Set up Airflow in port 8080.

 ### Python